Best practices for managing logs and troubleshooting the Curity Identity Server.

 On this page

 The Curity Identity Server writes a number of different types of logs.
-In this article we will summarize the behavior and describe some best practices for managing them.
-This will ensure that you can manage the Curity Identity Server at scale and troubleshoot effectively.
-Many companies will be already using similar techniques for their own APIs.
+This tutorial summarizes some architectural behaviors and best practices to use logs effectively.
+Many organizations already use similar techniques for their APIs.

 bash